blaze/blaze/docs/source/quickstart.rst

 Stored Data
 ~~~~~~~~~~~

-Blaze Tables can also be defined directly from storage like CSV or HDF5 files.
+Define Blaze Tables directly from storage like CSV or HDF5 files.

 .. doctest::